modsim/ChromaHD-genmesh/README.md

 - poly5 fails (beads peek out of container).
 Just use poly-full.
 - A few features do not work in conjunction with HXT mesh algorithm.
 This is an upstream issue with GMSH.
 - Netgen optimizer might not work well with mesh field gradients: It might make the meshes too uniform somehow

+# Keywords in config.in
+- packing: path to packing file xyzd in single precision binary little endian format
+- por_target: target value of real porosity to attain.
+By default, beads are removed from the top of the bed.
+- por_eps: tolerance for achieving por_target.
+- nBeads: number of beads to slice starting from the bottom of the packed bed.
+If negative, the zBot/zTop values are used to slice the packing data.
+- zBot/zTop: slice limits for the packing data on bead centers.
+- refBeadSize: <min|avg|max> reference bead size used while scaling mesh elements in beads
+- refBeadRadius: <double> same as above, more precise control.
+- rCylDelta: Extra radius added to the cylinder to avoid overlap with beads.
+- inlet/outlet: additional space at inlet and outlet.
+Considers 1 unit = bead diameter.
+- geomInfile/geomOutfile: geometry file to input/output while meshing to save time on OCC operations.
+- meshSizeMethod: <0|1> global points vs scaled fields
+- lc_beads/lc_out/lc_bridge: mesh sizes
+- fieldThresholdMinFactor/fieldThresholdMaxFactor: lc_beads vs lc_out threshold along the bead radius.
+[0 to 1]
+- outputFragments: <0|1> output fragments or not
+- fragment: use the fragment operation: <0|1> (necessary)
+- dryRun: <0|1>
+- reduced: multiplicative shrink factor for beads in place (rFactor)
+- bridged/capped: <double> relativeBridgeRadius, while bridgeOffsetRatio and bridgeTol are set automatically
+- and other GMSH settings such as Mesh.NumThreads that are sent to GMSH.

+# Application Design
+- These are incomplete notes on how the program works.
+- Parameters class holds information about the model.
+Taken from the input config file and then modified based on those inputs.
+Defaults are specified in the header file.
+Some defaults are set during runtime.
+- Bead class holds information about a single individual bead: x,y,z,r etc. The class can then apply scale and translate operations on the data.
+And check for neighbouring beads.
+- PackedBed class
+    - reads input file
+    - slices packing based on input
+    - shrinks beads
+    - transforms beads (scale and offset)
+    - computes new bounds
+    - computes porosities
+- Model class
+    - create/save/load geometry (using OCCT)
+        - create beads/bridges/cylinder
+        - create mesh fields for entities
+    - generate/save mesh
+        - appropriate boolean operations
+        - set named groups
+        - meshing

+## Notes
+- xCyl, yCyl, rCyl are modified in PackedBed::transformBeads()
+- if `nBeads > 0`, column length is not restricted
+- if `nBeads < 0`, column length AND bead packing is calculated by using zTop and zBot
+- it is not possible to control the column size if nBeads is positive
+- inlet/outlet volumes are added w.r.t. zTop/zBot, not zMax/zMin.
+- Porosity control is only done by REMOVING beads.
+Adding beads is not yet supported.
+There are two methods of porosity control.
+Currently there is no interface to switch between the methods.
+    - Remove beads from the top (default).
+This method works best as it doesn't modify the packing in the bulk of the packed bed.
+    - Remove beads by closest radius.
+This method finds the closest value of the radius to be removed, and removes it.
+This will be more accurate, but will also remove beads from the bulk of the packed bed.
+Not recommended.